SiddharthaChowdhury/jQuery_context_menu/README.md

 # jQuery_context_box
 Its a very simple, light-weight, flexible and dynamic context menu.
 (It supports context-menu popup on **DYNAMICALLY created elements**).

-**Please note -** The freedom of how the context-menu/box will look line and what element goes inside is completely given to the user.
+**Please note -** The freedom of how the context-menu/box will look like and what element goes inside is completely given to the user.
 The only **responsibility of this plugin is to** bring in your custom designed box in the configured place of your view.

 **Prerequisite**